Research Interests

 Research

-Dan Lin, Jessica McArt.
+Dan Lin, Jessica McArt*.
 (2025).
-Prediction and classification of metritis and mastitis in Holstein cows using transition milk spectra under different modeling strategies – prospective assessment following parturition
+Prediction and classification of metritis and mastitis in Holstein cows using transition milk spectra under different modeling strategies

-Journal of Dairy Science [In revision] [project website] [code] [shiny app] [poster]
+Journal of Dairy Science [paper][project website] [code] [shiny app] [poster]

 Dan Lin, Jun Li*, Jackson Seminara, Jessica McArt*.
 (2025).
 Predicting postpartum diseases in Holstein cows using milk spectra and machine learning – retrospective assessment from diagnosis date

-Journal of Dairy Science [In revision] [project website] [code] [poster]
+Journal of Dairy Science [paper][project website] [code] [poster]

 Dan Lin, Ákos Kenéz, Jessica McArt*, Jun Li*.
 (2023).
 Transformer Neural Network to Predict and Interpret Pregnancy Loss from Activity Data in Holstein Dairy Cows